Spotted-Zebra-UK/heroku-build-pack-private-node-registries/README.md

 # heroku-build-pack-private-node-registries

-Sets up `.yarnrc.yml` with required private NPM registries.
+Sets up `.npmrc` with required private NPM registries.

 # How to use